galynabutovych/pouch/README.md

 # pouch
-notes to self to save my browsers from a lot of tabs
+notes to self to save my browsers from a lot of tabs; wiki